 You’ll find an equestrian centre in most resorts like Chamonix, Morzine, La Plagne, Méribel, Tignes, Val d’Isère.
 You'll be able to go for a hack or do a half or full day ride (guided or otherwise) and see some great alpine scenery (and wildlife) from horseback.
 Tread the pathways unknown to common-all bikers and walkers and see a side of the alps that only a horse can show you.
 All ages from 6 and up are suited to pony and horse treks.

 Most resorts have mountain lakes but not all of them are particularly good!
 We reckon there are only four really good ones if you want to do some activities on them.
 Two are in the resorts of Morzine and Tignes.
-And then there’s lake Geneva (Lac Leman) which is 30mins from Morzine and lake Annecy which is an hour or so drive from most resorts if you fancy just a day trip.
-The latter two are just for day trips but great for waterskiing.
+And then there’s lake Geneva (Lac Leman) which is 30mins from Morzine and lake Annecy which is an hour or so drive from most resorts if you fancy a day trip.

-Lac Montriond in Morzine is a beautiful mountain lake - about 1,5 to 2km across and offers paddleboarding, kayaking, wild swimming, grassy sunbathing spaces and a lovely lakeside restaurant for lunch.
+Lac Montriond in Morzine is a beautiful mountain lake - about 1,5 to 2km in size and it offers paddleboarding, kayaking, wild swimming, grassy sunbathing spaces and a lovely lakeside restaurant or two for coffee, icecream and lunch.

-The lake in Tignes is the centrepiece to this active sports resort and as you would expect from Tignes offers some weird and wacky activities from ‘Walking on Water’ balls, to fly fishing and giant slides into the lake, as well as more traditional paddleboarding and kayaking.
+The lake in Tignes is the centerpiece to this active sports resort and as you would expect from Tignes, the lake hosts some weird and wacky activities like ‘Walking on Water’ balls, Fly fishing and Giant Slides into the lake, as well as more traditional paddleboarding and kayaking pursuits.

 Back to Blog